-The Model 812 continuously monitors its battery voltage to ensure accurate measurements.
+The Model 820 continuously monitors its battery voltage to ensure accurate measurements.
 It has a battery life of about sixteen hours.
 It will turn off automatically when the voltage falls below 5.7 volts.
 Therefore you should verify that the remaining battery capacity is sufficient before you make an especially critical or lengthy measurement.
+This screen will remain until the user inputs other commands.
+The flashing uppercase (S) indicates system initiation and will continue 10-45 seconds.